wasaysir/cheatsheets/bioinformatics-cs482/units/03-phylogeny.typ

 = Phylogeny
-*MRCA*: Most Recent Common Ancestor
+*MRCA*: Most Recent Common Ancestor \
-*Internal Nodes*: Ancient hypothetical species
+*Internal Nodes*: Ancient hypothetical species \
-*Leaf Nodes*: Extant species
+*Leaf Nodes*: Extant species \
-*Neighbour*: Two species that are most closely related on tree *Outgroup*:
+*Neighbour*: Two species that are most closely related on tree \
-*Clade*: Group of organisms with common ancestor *Outgroup*: Set of organisms that are not in the "ingroup", and are distant in the tree.
+*Clade*: Group of organisms with common ancestor \
+*Outgroup*: Set of organisms that are not in the "ingroup", and are distant in the tree. \
-*Homolog*: Descendant of common ancestor
+*Homolog*: Descendant of common ancestor \
-*Analog*: Similar but don't share ancestry
+*Analog*: Similar but don't share ancestry \
-*Ortholog*: Speciation event, where common ancestors break into two species *Paralog*: One gene breaks into two separate versions in same genome *Phylogeny*: Construction of evolutionary tree by evolutionary relationship *Morphology*: Construction of evolutionary tree by physical featuers
+*Ortholog*: Speciation event, where common ancestors break into two species \
+*Paralog*: One gene breaks into two separate versions in same genome \
+*Phylogeny*: Construction of evolutionary tree by evolutionary relationship \
+*Morphology*: Construction of evolutionary tree by physical featuers \

 3 problems: *Topology*, *Root*, *Branch Lengths*

-*Cladogram*: Tree where branch length has no meaning *Phylogram*: Tree where branch length conveys genetic change *Ultrametric tree*: Tree where branch length conveys time
+*Cladogram*: Tree where branch length has no meaning \
+*Phylogram*: Tree where branch length conveys genetic change \
+*Ultrametric tree*: Tree where branch length conveys time \

-*Hierarchical Clustering*: Arrange sequences based on pairwise distance in hierarchical manner
+*Hierarchical Clustering*: Arrange sequences based on pairwise distance in hierarchical manner \

-*Well-behaved tree*: All nodes have equal distance from root to leaves (ultrametric), the distance is defined as "time"
+*Well-behaved tree*: All nodes have equal distance from root to leaves (ultrametric), the distance is defined as "time" \

 == Distance-based methods
 === UPGMA